 Quickstart with an AI agent

 Install the Extentos MCP server in one command.
-18 deterministic tools for adding Meta Ray-Ban smart-glasses capabilities to native iOS and Android apps.
+Deterministic tools for adding Meta Ray-Ban smart-glasses capabilities to native iOS and Android apps via a typed Kotlin/Swift SDK.
 Free for development, no account required to start.

 Extentos is the smart-glasses infrastructure layer for native mobile apps.
-An AI coding agent installs the Extentos MCP server, the server exposes 18 deterministic tools (discovery, scaffold, validate, simulate), and the agent uses them to add voice triggers, photo capture, and sensor streams to an existing iOS or Android app — targeting Meta Ray-Ban (GA), with other vendors on the roadmap.
+An AI coding agent installs the Extentos MCP server, the server exposes a tight set of deterministic tools (capability discovery, code-example reference, project scaffold, validation, browser simulator), and the agent uses them to wire a typed Kotlin/Swift SDK into an existing iOS or Android app — your handler classes then subscribe to primitives like glasses.audio.transcriptions(), glasses.camera.capturePhoto(), and glasses.audio.speak().
+Targets Meta Ray-Ban (GA), with other vendors on the roadmap.
 A browser-based simulator covers the bulk of the dev loop without physical glasses.

 This page is the agent-driven path.
 If you're integrating by hand, see the iOS or Android quickstart instead.